Juneteenth: As History & Holiday

 Juneteenth flag

-For the past four years, I have had the honor of providing opening remarks for my town’s annual reading of Frederick Douglass’s “What to the Slave is the Fourth of July?”, which he delivered to the Ladies Anti-slavery Society in Rochester, New York, in 1852.
-Recognizing that many people will be occupied on the fourth, the organizers for this event, the Natick Historical Society, plan the reading of Douglass’s most famous speech for Juneteenth.
-As a memorializing of slavery’s end, correspondingly, Juneteenth is also a day for celebrating, and perhaps more importantly, contemplating Black freedom.
-And, there is perhaps no better contemplation of Black freedom in the history of American oratory and literature than Frederick Douglass’s “What to the Slave is the Fourth of July.”
+For the past five years, I’ve had the honor of providing opening remarks for my town’s annual reading of Frederick Douglass’s “What to the Slave Is the Fourth of July?”, which he delivered to the Ladies’ Anti-Slavery Society in Rochester, New York, in 1852.
+Recognizing that many people are occupied on the Fourth of July, the organizers of this event—the Natick Historical Society—hold the reading on Juneteenth.
+As a commemoration of slavery’s end, Juneteenth is both a day of celebration and, perhaps more importantly, a day of contemplation about Black freedom.
+And there is perhaps no more powerful reflection on the meaning of Black freedom in American oratory and literature than Douglass’s famous speech.

 If you are looking for someone to speak on Juneteenth’s significance as a history and holiday, please reach out.